 Setting traps inside the walls by cutting strategic holes is the most effective way of getting rid of mice.

 The average cost to get rid of mice is $525 for an extermination service that includes consultations, traps, sealant and follow-up.

 If you see a mouse in your home you should call an exterminator because you may have a problem.
 Other common signs of mouse in your home are droppings or scratching sounds, so stay vigilant and if you suspect you may have a problem, you should call an exterminator.

 There are different methods an exterminator can use to get rid of mice.
-Some of the common methods used are traps and rodenticides, you should pay between $250-$300 for a mouse extermination with live mouse traps, and expect to pay $750-$1,000 for mouse extermination with rodenticide.
+Some of the common methods used are traps and rodenticides, you should pay between $300 and $500 for a mouse extermination with live mouse traps, and expect to pay $750 to $1,000 for mouse extermination with rodenticide.